seL4/microkit/docs/manual.md

 ## Adding Platform Support

 The following section is a guide for adding support for a new platform to Microkit.
-Currently only AArch64 is supported in Microkit, so this guide assumes you are trying to add support for an AArch64 platform.

 ### Prerequisites